WATCH: Pit bull attacks woman on Lower Manhattan subway

-LOWER MANHATTAN (WABC) --Police are investigating a pit bull attack on the subway in Lower Manhattan after a dog latched onto a 22-year-old woman's shoe.
+LOWER MANHATTAN (WABC) --Police are searching for the owner of a pit bull that latched on to a 22-year-old woman's foot on the subway in Lower Manhattan Friday.

-Eyewitnesses believe the people were the problem, not the pet.
-Now authorities are looking for the dog's owner.
+"Bringing a pit bull on board any of our subway systems is a violation of the law, and the person who does that should be prosecuted to the full extent of the law," MTA Chairman Joe Lhota said.
+"I know the NYPD is focused on that now."

+It happened around 4 p.m.
+Friday following a dispute between the pet owner and a woman on the downtown 4 train and was recorded by witness TahSyi Kyng, who was riding with his girlfriend to pick up their kids.

-In a 60-second video, the pit bull can be seen latching onto a young woman's shoe and refusing to release until the sneaker comes off.
-Then the owner is seen throwing the shoe at the other riders.
+In the video, the pit bull can be seen latching onto the woman's shoe and refusing to release until the sneaker came off.
+Then the owner throws the shoe at the other riders before exiting the train at the Wall Street station.

-It was 4 p.m.
-Friday.
-Tahsyi Kyng and his girlfriend were on the downtown #4 train to pick up their kids when a man entered the subway with his pit bull, Vinci.

-"The dog sat on my foot and I really didn't mind it much," TahSyi said.

-When room opened up across the aisle, I'm told the man sat down and put his dog on the seat.
-As the dog lay down, TahSyi says the pet bumped a female passenger on the other side
+Kyng said the man sat down and put his dog on the seat, and as the dog lay down, it bumped the female passenger.

-"She was like, 'The dog don't belong on the seat, that's an animal, people belong on the seat, put the dog on the floor,' and he looked at her like, I'm not moving my ***ing dog'", TahSyi said.
+"She was like, 'The dog don't belong on the seat, that's an animal, people belong on the seat, put the dog on the floor,'" Kyng said.
+"And he looked at her like, I'm not moving my (expletive) dog.'"

 From there, it went downhill quickly.
-TahSyi, who took the video, says the woman pushed the dog off the seat.
-The owner put him back up.
-She shoved the dog off again.
+Kyng said the woman first pushed the dog off the seat.
+The owner put him back up, and she shoved the dog off again.
 The owner responded with fists.

-"He was like don't touch my dog and he started hitting, they started fighting and everybody tried to break it up, the dog latched onto her," TahSyi said.
+"He was like, 'Don't touch my dog,' and he started hitting," Kyng said.
+"They started fighting, and everybody tried to break it up.
+The dog latched onto her."

 In the struggle to get the dog off, other passengers are heard yelling at the owner to have the dog release.
+The dog eventually let go, and the man threw the shoe.

-As the train pulled into the Wall Street stop, the owner can be seen leaving with his pit bull.
-Eyewitness News is told the conductor eventually came into the car to assist the female passenger.
+After the man left, the conductor eventually came into the car to assist the female passenger.
+She lost her cell phone in the confusion, but no injuries were immediately reported.

-"That dog was not vicious," said eyewitness Denise Leon.
+"That dog was not vicious," eyewitness Denise Leon said.
 "It was just an incident that could have been avoided."

-The MTA confirms non-service animals must be inside containers when riding mass transit and called it "a clear violation" of their rules.
+The MTA confirms non-service animals must be inside containers when riding mass transit and called this "a clear violation" of their rules.

+"I am as outraged as anyone when I saw that," Lhota said.
+"There is no reason in the world why that dog was allowed on board, down to the platform, onto the train, but let alone harassing one of my passengers....whether it's someone with a dog, someone smoking on a train, someone doing something that is in violation of the rules of the train, I think it's important on all of us to report it, because it's our safety, all of our safety."

 ----------